It was more than a funeral. It was a gathering that felt like a festival of gratitude.

 Between February 13 and 14, people from across Ekiti State and beyond assembled to celebrate the life of Chief Daniel Adedayo Ogboja, fondly known as Daddy Ogboja.
 The event drew clergy, political leaders, former students and community members who came not only to mourn, but to honour a man many described as a moral compass of his generation.
 The New Daily Prime was there to cover the ceremonies.

 Born on February 25, 1930, into the Asha Family of Iwaro Quarters in Osi-Ekiti, Chief Ogboja rose to become one of the most respected educationists of his era.
-After elementary education, he earned a BA (Hons) in History from the University College, Ibadan, in 1961.
-That qualification marked the start of a career that would shape thousands of young lives.
+After his elementary education, he earned a BA (Hons) in History from University College, Ibadan, in 1961.
+That qualification marked the beginning of a career that would shape thousands of young lives.

-He served as principal in several prominent secondary schools, including Amoye Grammar School, Ikere; Ilesha Grammar School; Oduduwa College, Ile-Ife; Ondo High School; and Methodist Comprehensive High School, Aaye Ekiti.
-Former students recalled strict discipline, high standards and a culture of excellence wherever he served.
+He served as principal in several prominent secondary schools, including Amoye Grammar School, Ikere; Ilesha Grammar School; Oduduwa College, Ile-Ife; Ondo High School; Methodist Comprehensive High School, Aaye Ekiti; and CAC Grammar School, Efon Alaye, where more than 200 former students were present at the service.
+Former students recalled his strict discipline, high standards and the culture of excellence he upheld wherever he served.

 In 1980, the Ondo State Government named him one of the first six “Special Principals,” a recognition reserved for outstanding administrators.
 He retired in 1986, but his influence did not retire with him.